 SimiTree offers a stable of qualified interim managers ready to step into key administrative, financial, or clinical management positions with transitional leadership, including roles requiring knowledge of complex regulations and other unique factors driving the market.
 Learn more about interim management.

 4. Structure the new organizational chart.

-“Many agencies seem to overlook this part, even though it is essential, and as a result the lines of accountability can become blurred,” said SimiTree Principal Rob Simione.
+“Many agencies seem to overlook this part, even though it is essential, and as a result, the lines of accountability can become blurred,” said SimiTree Principal Rob Simione.

 5. Establish a baseline and track performance against targets.

 Revenue efficiencies are factored into the valuation and will continue to play an ongoing role during integration.
-With investors eager to see performance, this is vital information.
+With investors eager to see a performance, this is vital information.

 SimiTree consultants recommend building on the financial analysis conducted as part of due diligence to set up key metrics across the organization.
 Decide how value will be captured, and how growth and profitability will be measured.
 Financial experts at SimiTree can help.
 They’re also available to help with budgeting and financial forecasting for the integrated company, offering a thorough understanding of revenue drivers and market dynamics.

 The SimiTree Market Analysis Platform (MAP) gives visibility into critical market characteristics.
 MAP helps clients track patient movement between competitors and referral sources, determine high-value referral sources, and demonstrate to potential partners the value the agency brings to the relationship.
 It also helps agencies determine the viability of new lines of service or expansions into a new community.